Creston Valley Thunder: 1992–1999: Creston Thunder (RMJHL)

+2000–2026: Creston Valley Thunder Cats (KIJHL)

 In the 2007–2008 season, Joe Martin and Mike Young were hired as co-coaches, with Joe Martin becoming the head coach and general manager at the start of the 2008–2009 season.
 At the end of the 2010–2011 season Joe Martin moved on to the Merritt Centennials of the BCHL as an assistant coach.
 The start of the 2011–2012 season seen former Castlegar Rebels Head Coach Brent Heaven take over the head coach / general manager role.
 The team played a strong competitive season, but lost in the divisional semi-finals against the Kimberly Dynamiters.
 At the end of the season, Brent assumed the role of assistant coach of the Trail Smoke Eaters in the BCHL.

 The Creston Valley Thunder Cats hired newcomer coach Josh Hepditch upon his retirement of semi-pro hockey.
 Although the Thunder Cats played a high tempo competitive brand of hockey during the 2012–2013 season, the team fell short of making the playoffs.
 With Josh Hepditch returning for a second season, the Creston Valley Thunder Cats brought an exciting line up of new and returning players that finished first in the Eddie Mountain Division with 80 points, and setting a team record of 39 wins during the campaign.
 In the first round, the Creston Valley Thunder Cats disposed of the Columbia Valley Rockies in 4 straight games, to meet the Kimberly Dynamiters in the second round.
 In game seven, the Thunder Cats made up a three-goal deficit in the third period and take the lead with less than 2 minutes in the third in front of a sell out crowd at the Johnny Bucyk Arena.
 However, the Thunder Cats only won the first game of the Conference finals to lose to the eventual KIJHL Champions Beaver Valley Night Hawks.